 - Nonmaleficence: Medical personnel are to do no harm to the patients in their care.

-- Justice: Medical personnel are to provide care according to standards of fairness and equanimity; this principle also entails that medical personnel are to apply objective standards of care to like cases.
+- Justice: Medical personnel are to provide care according to standards of fairness and equity; this principle also entails that medical personnel are to apply objective standards of care to like cases.

 How Do Healthcare Administrators Provide Ethical Leadership?

-The American College of Healthcare Executives (ACHE) is a professional society whose 40,000 members are committed to principled leadership of hospitals and healthcare systems.
-In 1993, ACHE drafted one of the earliest formal policy statements regarding ethical decision-making for healthcare administrators.
-This document has undergone several revisions in order to remain abreast of the latest developments in the discipline.
-As presently worded, it issues several recommendations to “Create a culture that fosters ethical clinical and administrative practices and ethical decision-making.”
+The American College of Healthcare Executives (ACHE) is a professional society whose 48,000+ members are committed to principled leadership of hospitals and healthcare systems.
+In 1993, ACHE drafted one of the earliest formal policy statements regarding Ethical Decision-Making for Healthcare Executives.

 Healthcare Ethics: The Bottom Line

-HCAD 5330 – Health Law & Ethics is one of four core courses in the Healthcare Administration Concentration offered by the Texas A&M-Corpus Christi online MBA program.
+Health & Law Ethics is one of four core courses in the healthcare administration MBA concentration offered by the TAMU-CC.
 With this degree, graduates are qualified to work as medical office and health services managers and as ethically informed administrators within health systems operations.
-Learn more about how TAMUCC’s curriculum can prepare you to meet the challenges of a new career in this cutting-edge field.
+Learn more about how TAMU-CC’s curriculum can prepare you to meet the challenges of a new career in this cutting-edge field.

 Learn more about the TAMU-CC online MBA with a Concentration in Healthcare Administration.